 UMISC Land Acknowledgement

-It is a challenge to write a land acknowledgement for an online conference that is at once everywhere and no where precisely.
-However, our content and audience is very much focused on the Upper Midwestern U.S. and Canada.
+Our conference content and audience is focused on the Upper Midwestern U.S. and Canada.
 These lands were once home to a wide variety of indigenous peoples who were forced from their lands through colonization.
 We encourage UMISC attendees to visit the Native Lands online map tool to begin learning about the indigenous peoples who once lived in their places of work.

 Indigenous peoples of the Upper Midwest harvest ancestral foods, such as Manoomin (wild rice).